-AMT Setup involves the necessary steps to enable AMT such as setting up the system for AMT mode and enabling network connectivity.
+AMT must be set up and configured in a system before it can be used.
+AMT setup involves the necessary steps to enable AMT such as setting up the system for AMT mode and enabling network connectivity.
 This setup is generally performed only once in the lifetime of a system.
 When AMT is enabled, it can be discovered by management software over a network.